Menachem Mendel Schneerson: Scholarship and works

 Schneerson is recognized for his scholarship and contributions to Talmudic, Halachic, Kabalistic and Chasidic teachings.
-Joseph B. Soloveitchik, who knew Schneerson from their days in Berlin, and remained in contact once the two men came to America, told his students after visiting Schneerson "the Rebbe has a gewaldiger [awesome] comprehension of the Torah", and "He is a gaon, he is a great one, he is a leader of Israel."
+Joseph B. Soloveitchik, who knew Schneerson from their days in Berlin, and remained in contact once the two men came to America, told his students after visiting Schneerson "the Rebbe has a gevaldiker [tremendous] comprehension of the Torah", and "He is a gaon, he is a great one, he is a leader of Israel."

 According to Mordechai Eliyahu, former Chief Rabbi of Israel, his meeting with Schneerson "covered all sections of the Torah".
 Eliyahu said, "The Rebbe jumped effortlessly from one Talmudic tractate to another, and from there to Kabbalah and then to Jewish law ...
 It was as if he had just finished studying these very topics from the holy books.
 The whole Torah was an open book in front of him".

 Schneerson's teachings have been published in more than two hundred volumes.
 Schneerson also penned tens of thousands of letters in reply to requests for blessings and advice.
 These detailed and personal letters offer advice and explanation on a wide variety of subjects, including spiritual matters as well as all aspects of life.